tutyamxx/custom-url-check/README.md

 <p align="center">🐜</p>

 * Simple NPM package to check if a string is valid and a specific community URL!
-* Check if a string is a custom community URL that you want!
+* You can check if a string is a custom community URL that you want.
+See examples below!

 # Install via NPM